CorwinLab/extremeDiffusion1D/README.md

   It has been difficult to create tests as the biases are drawn randomly for each experiment.

+* recurranceRelation

+  Contains C++ implementation of Ivan's recurrence relation ported into python with PyBind11.

 # Installation and Setup
 There are only two steps needed to setup the library and start running simulations